LuisRodrigo55/Coffee-Quality-Analysis-SAS-PROC-/README.md

 About the environment, you can run it in SAS Studio, SAS Enterprise Guide, just need to upload the file to the environment.

+Script:
+The purpose of having one induvial script and the sequential executions is to demonstrates the capabilities of PROC functions across the entire data science pipeline.

+The script demonstrates these functions (all following a logical sequence):

+    1. PROC PRINT.

+    2. PROC SORT.

+    3: PROC MEANS and PROC UNIVARIATE.

+    4: PROC FREQ.

+    5: PROC REPORT (PROC TABULATE is also present in this section).

+    6: PROC REG (statistical modeling).

+    7: PROC EXPORT and PROC COPY for data management.

+    8: PROC SQL querying and aggregation.